thomasprost/akinoyusei.com/content/works/warp-japan-renewal/index.md

 - Dynamic and modern animations
 - Easy to maintain
 - Fast
+- Keeping the multilingual capability

 With all this in mind, I chose to develop it using Nextjs with an headless CMS (Prismic) to manage data.
 Nextjs allowed to create beautiful transitions while having the power of Server Side Rendering and Static Generation of pages to make it blazing fast.
-The simplicity of editing content on Prismic also helped them to make the transition from the previous website (back office and frontend were on the same platform).
+The simplicity of editing content on Prismic also helped them to make the transition from the previous website while still having multilingual content.

 ## Website